takavarasha/hdxviz-ebola-cases-2014/README.md

-## Visualizing IDP Data from Mali
+## Visualizing ebola data available on HDX

-This repository contains the work done for visualizing IDP data available in HDX.
+This repository contains the work done for visualizing ebola data available in HDX.

 ## Dependencies
 **MapBox.js** -- for the map.